Getting involved as an Aboriginal and Torres Strait Islander father

 Boori classes for Aboriginal and Torres Strait Islander men

-Ron encourages dads to go to boori classes – ‘boori’ means baby.
-Boori classes are a great way for Aboriginal and Torres Strait Islander dads to learn more about pregnancy and parenting.
+Ron encourages fathers-to-be to go to boori classes – ‘boori’ means baby.
+Boori classes are a great way for Aboriginal and Torres Strait Islander men to learn more about pregnancy and parenting.

-‘It’s OK to go to boori classes with the mother when they’re talking about feeding habits and other things to do with babies, so that you’re aware of why her body is changing and all that sort of stuff.
-By going to boori classes, we can learn about pregnancy and postnatal depression so that we’re aware of the signs and can offer support.
-It also helps to know a little bit more about what a woman goes through as a mother or as a first-time mother.
+‘It’s OK to go to boori classes with the mother when they’re talking about feeding habits and other things to do with babies, so that you’re aware of why her body is changing and all that’s involved with parenting.
+By going to boori classes, we can learn about pregnancy and postnatal depression so that we’re aware of the signs and can offer more support.
+It also helps to understand more about the changes our women go through as mothers or first-time mothers.

-‘When I started talking about it among the brothers, the young men in the community would stand around when the classes were on because they do want to know.
-But they feel like they’re not allowed to talk about or get involved in the birth and upbringing of the child because in the old days it was women’s business.
-Now we encourage it.’
+‘When I started talking about it among young men, fathers and fathers-to-be in the community, they would stand around when the classes were on and ask questions because they do want to know.

 Trauma from the past